aidanmelen/bobcat-miner-python/docs/raspberrypi-deployment.md

 rm mycron
 ```

-Now the Bobcat Autopilot will run on the first minute of every hour and will send logs events to Discord for remote monitoring. ✨ 🍰 ✨
+Now the Bobcat Autopilot will run 4 times a day and will send logs events to Discord for remote monitoring ✨ 🍰 ✨